Leaseweb/LswSecureControllerBundle/README.md

 LswSecureControllerBundle
 ==================

-NB: You may want to use the [@Security annotation](http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/annotations/security.html) provided by the SensioFrameworkExtraBundle (Symfony 2.4+ feature)

 Provide '@Secure' annotation to secure actions in controllers by specifying required roles.

+NB: Instead of this bundle you may want to use the [@Security annotation](http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/annotations/security.html) provided by the SensioFrameworkExtraBundle (Symfony 2.4+ feature)

 NB: This bundle was created because the [JMSSecurityExtraBundle](https://github.com/schmittjoh/JMSSecurityExtraBundle) is no longer provided in Symfony 2.3 (due to a license incompatibility) and this was the only feature we needed.